 Compartment Syndrome - The 5 Ps

-Published on the 17 May 2016
+Published: 17 May 2016

-Published on the 17 May 2016
+Published: 17 May 2016

 Compartment syndrome can be identified through neurovascular assessment in patients following extreme trauma.
-It tests blood flow to the extremity, distal to the injury, and nerve function.
+It tests blood flow to the extremity, distal to the injury and nerve function.
 Most neurovascular problems will appear in patients who have suffered a crush injury, or when a cast or splint has been used to stabilise a fracture.

 When assessing for neurovascular integrity, remember the five Ps: pallor, pain, pulse, paralysisand paraesthesia.

 Pallor is a good indicator of whether the extremity is being perfused, distal to the cast or injury.
 The skin of the hand or foot should be warm, pink, and free of swelling.
 A dusky or ashy appearance indicates the onset of compartment syndrome.
 Place the back of your hand against the hand or foot and check for temperature.
 The skin should be warm, not cold, and swelling may be present if the blood return is not able to exit the hand.

-Pain is the most important indicator of impending compartment syndrome and has its own pattern to distinguish it from other types of pain (such as post-operative pain).
-It is diffuse and progressive, sometimes difficult to pinpoint for both the patient and the nurse.
+Pain is the most important indicator of impending compartment syndrome (RCN 2014) and has its own pattern to distinguish it from other types of pain (such as post-operative pain).
+It is diffuse and progressive, and sometimes difficult to pinpoint for both the patient and the nurse.
 Analgesia usually doesn’t work as effectively to relieve it.

 Pulses in the extremity will tell you if the arterial bed is intact.
 With crush injuries, the arteries may be compromised and unable to deliver blood to the hand or foot.
 When you are dealing with hand injuries, you want to check the radial pulse.
 If it is distal to the injury, you may check a brachial pulse as well, but this is usually covered with the cast, or not distal.

-If the nerves distal to the extremity are injured or pressed upon by impending compartment syndrome, the patient will not be able to move the toes or fingers.
+If the nerves distal to the extremity are injured or pressed upon by impending compartment syndrome, the patient will not be able to move their toes or fingers.
 Inability to dorsiflex and plantar flex their toes should be noted, as well as any weakness experienced.
-These movements may cause the patient pain, but the purpose of this assessment is to find if the patient still retains movement in the extremity.
+These movements may cause the patient pain, but the purpose of this assessment is to determine if the patient still retains movement in the extremity.
 Similarly, arm injuries would require flexion and extension of the wrist and fingers.

-Testing for paresthesia essentially means testing for sensation.
-The patient may not have full absence of sensation except in worsening cases of compartment syndrome.
-Assess paresthesia by varying pressure on extremities using a light touch and possibly pricking the toe or thumb with the end of a pen cap.
+Testing for paraesthesia essentially means testing for sensation.
+The patient may not have a full absence of sensation, except in worsening cases of compartment syndrome.
+Assess paraesthesia by varying pressure on extremities using a light touch and possibly pricking the toe or thumb with the end of a pen cap.

 Lynda is a registered nurse with three years experience on a busy surgical floor in a city hospital.
 She graduated with an Associates degree in Nursing from Mercyhurst College Northeast in 2007 and lives in Erie, Pennsylvania in the United States.
 In her work, she took care of patients post operatively from open heart surgery, immediately post-operatively from gastric bypass, gastric banding surgery and post abdominal surgery.
 She also dealt with patient populations that experienced active chest pain, congestive heart failure, end stage renal disease, uncontrolled diabetes and a variety of other chronic, mental and surgical conditions.
+See Educator Profile